theappbusiness/accessibility-guidelines/README.md

 * [Audio control:]() If any audio content plays automatically for more than three seconds, give people a way to stop it.

-* [Use of colour:]() Do not use colour as the only way to convey information of any kind.
+* [Use of colour:]() Do not use colour as the only way to convey any piece of information.

 * [Text contrast:]() Make sure that text has enough contrast against the background colour.

-* [Non-text contrast:]() Make sure that interactive controls (including visual elements that indicate their states) and important graphics have enough contrast against their adjacent colours.
+* [Non-text contrast:]() Make sure that visual information that identifies important graphics, interactive controls and their state has enough contrast against adjacent colours.

 * [Resize text:](guidelines/1.4.4.md) Make sure it is possible to complete all tasks when text is resized up to 200%.